 Timor-Leste: Promoting Sustainable Food and Nutrition Security in Timor-Leste

 Timor-Leste, one of the world's newest countries, also has among the world's highest rates of undernourishment and child and maternal mortality.
-Nearly half of all children under 5 suffer from malnutrition, and these rates are on the increase.
-The Joint Programme aims to improve access to sufficient, safe and nutritious food as well as provide information and counselling on better feeding and caring practices by women and children.
+Nearly half of all children under five suffered from malnutrition, with rates on the rise, when the Joint Programme was launched in 2009.
+The programme's aim was to improve the health and nutritional status of pregnant and lactating women and under-five children by improving institutional capacity and increasing access to sufficient, safe and nutritious food.

-The project is also seeking ways to promote the scaling-up of effective interventions, such as multiple micronutrients (Sprinkles) supplementation and salt iodization.
+The project also provided information and counseling on better feeding and caring practices by women and children and sought ways to promote the scaling-up of effective interventions, such as multiple micronutrients (Sprinkles) supplementation and salt iodization.

 - With support from the programme, the Ministry of Health revised the 2004 National Nutrition Strategy in order to strengthen the food security and nutrition sectors.

 - The prevalence of underweight under-five children dropped from 45.7% in 2009 to 28.9% in 2012, according to data from the Health Management Information System.

 - The programme helped establish 94 vegetable farmer groups, 32 small-scale livestock farmer groups and 13 fish farmer groups with training, farming tools, seeds and technical support services.
 These farmer groups established 1,600 home gardens, 30 small-scale livestock farms and 13 fish farms; more than 2,000 households were consuming produce from their gardens/farms and selling the surplus.
 Members of 14 Mother Support Groups learned how to link home gardening with better infant feeding practices.